fedbiomed/fedbiomed/docs/developer/usage_and_tools.md

 ## Milestones and issues

-Gitlab milestones and issues are used to keep track of product backlog, sprint backlog and other product items (bugs, proposals, user requests).
+GitHub milestones and issues are used to keep track of product backlog, sprint backlog and other product items (bugs, proposals, user requests).

 ### Milestones